DHackerMe/TicTacToe/README.md

 The code for this project was written by DHackerMe, based on the classic game of Tic Tac Toe.

 # Changelog
+## v1.3 (21/05/2023)
+- Added compatibility with Windows operating system.
+- Optimized the code.

 ## v1.2 (14/05/2023)
 - Added a 'bot' that places marks randomly.
 - Added a simple menu with three options: